gwisk/gradguide/gradguide.md

 11. That brings me to re-applying.
 Don't be afraid to re-apply.
 Even if you don't win, you'll be armed with a lot of information you can use to strengthen your app the following year.
-Also, many fellowships will only compare you peers in your year.
-For instance, if you are an undergrad, your app is measured against other undergrads.
-If you are a first-year graduate student, you will be competing against the pool of first-year graduate students.

 List of Fellowships
 -------------------